 Mesothelioma is rarely diagnosed in the early stages because symptoms seldom arise that would prompt someone to get medical attention.
 The cancer has an unusually long latency period, meaning it can take decades after initial asbestos exposure before serious symptoms become noticeable.
 Stage 1 cases, in particular, often are discovered accidentally.

 Mesothelioma is considered a heterogeneous disease, meaning no two cases are alike.
-Certain patients respond better to treatment and will far surpass the average survival statistics.
+Certain patients respond better to treatment and will far surpass the average mesothelioma survival rates.

 Catching the cancer early is a major factor that helps people with stage 1 or 2 live much longer than people with late-stage mesothelioma.